daplhall/dicechanics/README.md

-# DiceStatistics: Libary for modelling dice mechanics
+# DiceStatistics: Library for modelling dice mechanics
-DiceStatistics provides a interface in python (inspired by anydice) for modelling dice mechanincs.
+DiceStatistics provides an interface in python (inspired by anydice) for modelling dice mechanics.
 ## Build and install
 - create venv
 - install packages in requirements.txt
 - `python -m build .`
 - `pip install dist\*.whl`
 ## Usage
-2 lasses are provided, a Dice class used for representing statistical data and can perform simple arithmatics, and a Pool class which allows one to do custom linear operations based on the outcomes of multiple seperate dice (it only takes 2 values at a time, thus the operation declaration is `lambda x,y: ...`.
+2 classes are provided, a Dice class used for representing statistical data and can perform simple arithmetics, and a Pool class which allows one to do custom linear operations based on the outcomes of multiple separate dice (it only takes 2 values at a time, thus the operation declaration is `lambda x,y: ...`.

 They are accessed through the `d(...)`, `z(...)`, `pool(...)`